3lvis/DATAStack/README.md

 }
 ```

+**BOOM, it just works.**

+(Hint: Maybe you haven't found the best way to use NSFetchedResultsController, well [here it is](https://github.com/NSElvis/ANDYFetchedResultsTableDataSource).)

 ### Installation

 **DATAStack** is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: